-Wednesday of the Twenty-Third Week of Ordinary Time
+Saturday of the Twenty-Third Week in Ordinary Time

 Other Commemorations: St. Nicholas of Tolentino, Confessor (RM); St. Pulcheria (RM)

-St. Nicholas of Tolentino, a native of Sant' Angelo, in the diocese of Fermo, was born about the year 1245.
+—St. Nicholas of Tolentino (1245-1305), a native of Sant' Angelo, in the diocese of Fermo, was born about the year 1245.
 As a young man, but already endowed with a canon's stall, he was one day greatly affected by a sermon preached by a Hermit of St. Augustine and decided to enter this newly-founded Order.
 At first he lived at the hermitage of Pesaro and then at Tolentino where he died in 1305.
 His whole life was remarkable for its great austerity which was inspired by his great love of the cross.
-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is his feast.

 St. Nicholas of Tolentino

 This Nicholas was born in answer to his mother's prayers.
 Childless and in middle age, she had made a pilgrimage with her husband to the shrine of St. Nicholas of Bari to ask for a son whom she promised to dedicate to God's service.
 When her wish was granted, she named the boy Nicholas and he soon gave unusual signs of saintliness.
 Already at seven he would hide away in a nearby cave and pray there like the hermits whom he had observed in the mountains.